kaypee90/gittutorial/README.md

 # Git Tutorial
-Simple tutorial on git for a beginner
+Simple tutorial on git for a beginner.